 As you think about learning Python, ask yourself why you want to learn.
 Do you want to jumpstart a career in tech?
 Great!
 Do you want to tinker around with new technologies?
 That’s a good reason, too.

-Step 2: Master Python fundamentals
+Step 2: Master programming in Python fundamentals

 - How a Python program is created